-2.1.7 Drain Sumps: Platform Hogan is equipped with a deck drain system, which collects oil and water from the production and upper decks.
+- 2.1.5 Emulsion-Breaking Fluid and Crude Oil Storage: There are no emulsion-breaking fluid or crude oil storage facilities on Platform Hogan. - 2.1.6 Emulsion Shipping: The surge tanks (6473 and 6475) are horizontal pressure vessels six feet in diameter by fifteen feet long, seam-to-seam.
+They operate at approximately 35 psig, with the operating pressure controlled by the vapor recovery compressor.
+Gas from the surge tanks was used by the vapor recovery compressor to regulate tank pressure, with excess going to the gas pipeline.
+There are no internal baffles or mist extractors inside the surge tanks.
+They provide surge capacity to stabilize the flow of fluids and prevent upsets in the downstream processing equipment.
+They also hold a sufficient volume of produced fluids to allow the shipping pumps to operate continuously.
+High and low level switches in the surge tanks automatically open and close make-up line valves to maintain proper fluid level and gas pressure. - 2.1.7 Drain Sumps: Platform Hogan is equipped with a deck drain system, which collects oil and water from the production and upper decks.
 The decks are equipped with curbs around the perimeter and curbs or seals around the deck penetrations to prevent any liquids from spilling overboard.
 Fluids from the production deck flow to the deck drain tank, with fluids from the upper deck flowing directly to the settling tank.
 The deck drain tank is a horizontal vessel with a surface area of 18 square feet that operates at atmospheric pressure.
 A sump pump (PBH-DK-1) sends the collected fluids to the settling tank.
 The settling tank is a horizontal vessel, 6 feet in diameter by 18 feet long, seam-to-seam that operates at atmospheric pressure.
 The liquids from the settling tank are pumped to the surge tanks, with overflow going to the disposal tube.
-The disposal tube is a vertical drainpipe that discharges fluids near the ocean floor.

-2.1.8 Gas Compression, Dehydration, and Disposition: No gas processing, dehydration, or sweetening was performed on Platform Hogan.
+The disposal tube is a vertical drainpipe that discharges fluids near the ocean floor. - 2.1.8 Gas Compression, Dehydration, and Disposition: No gas processing, dehydration, or sweetening was performed on Platform Hogan.
 Natural gas was removed from the crude oil by the production separators, test separator, well clean-up separator, and oil surge tanks.
-No additional compression is required to ship the gas, via sub-sea pipeline, to the La Conchita facility.
 A vapor recovery compressor is used to maintain the pressure in the surge tanks.

 There are four wells on Platform Hogan that were formerly produced by gas lift.
 A 10-inch pipeline from shore supplied the gas needed for the gas lift operations.
 The gas flows through a scrubber to remove any liquids and is then boosted in pressure by the kick-off compressor.
-The gas is injected into the four wells to facilitate oil production.
-The oil, water, and gas produced from the four gas lift wells are sent to the production headers and separators previously described.